-The glockenspiel is a popular tuned percussion instrument, commonly used in solo performances, orchestras, marching bands, jazz bands and more.
+The glockenspiel is a popular tuned percussion instrument commonly used in solo performances, orchestras, marching bands, jazz bands and more.

 Well-known around the world, there is an assortment of glockenspiel makers and brands to choose from, ranging from toys to professional-grade orchestra-ready instruments.
 With such a wide variety of glockenspiels on the market, knowing the top brands is useful.

-Of course, the brand is far from the most important aspect of an instrument, though it's still worth considering for general knowledge and judgement.
+Of course, the brand is far from the most important aspect of an instrument, though it's still worth considering for general knowledge and judgment.
 In this article, I’ll share my take on the top glockenspiel brands.